We resolved a transportation railroad worker's lung cancer and diesel exhaust cancer claim arising from his employment with a railroad.

 Rail employees who develop work-related lung cancer, colon cancer or mesothelioma need plaintiffs' lawyers who know how to help them fight their former employers.
 Our job as railroad cancer attorneys is to put the pieces together by finding and accessing internal railroad documents that show where the asbestos was, when (or if) the railroad removed it and what the railroad knew about the dangers.
 We also connect our clients with occupational medicine doctors who specialize in diagnosing cancers caused by exposures to toxic substances like asbestos.

-Our Virginia-based FELA law firm has been doing this fore than 30 years.
+Our Virginia-based FELA law firm has been doing this for over 30 years.
 While we are not at liberty to reveal any particulars of our legal strategy or the settlement in this specific case, we are pleased to be able to report that we secured a significant settlement for the mesothelioma victim.

 We have done the same for numerous retired railroad workers who developed job-related cancers.
 This case result is indicative of what we have accomplished in past cases but should not be interpreted as any particularized settlement that we have entered, nor should it be interpreted as one with any of the specific railroads mentioned in this article.